kovidgoyal/kitty/docs/kittens/ssh.rst

 ----------------

-The ssh kitten works by having SSH transmit and execute a POSIX sh (or optionally Python) script on the remote server using an :opt:`interpreter
+The ssh kitten works by having SSH transmit and execute a POSIX sh (or optionally Python) bootstrap script on the remote server using an :opt:`interpreter
 <kitten-ssh.interpreter>`.
 This script asks kitty for the setup data over
 the tty device, which kitty sends as a tarball.
 The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment